adeora7/hacktoberfest_progress/README.md

   https://chrome.google.com/webstore/detail/hacktoberfest-progress-ch/djpoekehoiafngfljnoihmbnckiegolf?hl=en
 ```

-After installation, click on the extension icon on the right of the address bar, eenter the Github Handle to search and click on 'Check Progress'.
+After installation, click on the extension icon on the right of the address bar, enter the Github Handle to search and click on 'Check Progress'.

 ## Contributors